nclave/nclave-core/docs/api.md

 Functions that take in data, mutate it and pass it down to the next handler or to the app.

+### Bootstrap

+Bootstrap is the function that is called to initalize the channels.
+Read and Write methods can be called from the channels and are already defined.

 ### App

 The rest of the code in your network application.